 Myonuclear Movement in Skeletal Muscle

 Skeletal muscle is a tissue type of special interest with regards to nuclear movement.
 Muscle cells are syncytial containing numerous nuclei, each of which undergoes several distinct movements.
+After fusion, new nuclei are incorporated from mononucleated myoblasts and rapidly move to the center of the myotube, where they associate with the already incorporated nuclei.
+As the myotube matures into a myofiber during the final stages of muscle differentiation, nuclei move out to the periphery of the muscle.
 The end result is that most of the nuclei reside at the periphery of the muscle cell, and evenly spaced such that the distance between nuclei is maximized, with a small percentage of nuclei clustered at neuromuscular junctions.
+During muscle repair, newly incorporated nuclei undergo a similar set of movements.
 This precise positioning of nuclei in muscle cells is disrupted in patients with disparate forms of muscle disease, suggesting that proper movement and positioning of nuclei is essential to muscle development and function.

 Muscular Dystrophies & Diseases

-Muscle is an ideal cell type in which to study nuclear movement because there is a high correlation between muscle disease and mispositioned nuclei.
-The cartoon to the left depicts the position of nuclei (green) in typical muscle fibers (magenta) of a healthy individual whereas the cartoon to the right depicts the muscles of patients with disparate muscle disorders.
+The importance of myonuclear positioning is highlighted by the high correlation between muscle disease and mispositioned nuclei.
+In healthy individuals, nuclei are precisely arranged at the periphery of the cell to maximize the distance between nuclei.
+In patients with various muscle dystrophies, nuclei are aberrantly positioned.
+Nuclei are found either clustered together out in the muscle periphery or mispositioned within the center of the myofiber.
 Although the relationship between the mispositioned nuclei and disease have been noted for decades, the mechanisms of nuclear movement have only recently begun to emerge.
 We aim to understand how nuclei move in healthy cells, why they are mispositioned in diseased cells, and how mispositioned nuclei impact muscle function.

 Our model organism: Drosophila melanogaster